Delhivery bulk deals: CA Swift Investments sells Rs 607 cr shares, Morgan Stanley Asia a buyer

-In another bulk deal, Morgan Stanley Asia (Singapore) bought 48,54,607 (48.52 lakh) Delhivery shares in a bulk deal on Monday at an average price of Rs 330 apiece.
+In another bulk deal, Morgan Stanley Asia (Singapore) bought 48,54,607 (48.52 lakh) Delhivery shares at an average price of Rs 330 apiece.
 The shares bought were worth Rs 160 crore.

 The scrip fell 1.91 per cent to settle the day at Rs 344 on NSE.
-This was 30 per cent lower than the issue price of Rs 487, at which the stock was allotted in the May IPO.
+This price was 30 per cent lower than the issue price of Rs 487, at which the stock was allotted in the May IPO.

 Post its IPO, Delhivery had a sharp 30 per cent run-up led by two drivers: high ecommerce growth prospects and Delhivery already being profitable in H2FY22.